MaibamAjay/Credit_card_approval_predictor/README.md

      random forest or boosting technique like xgboost are also used.
 Naive Bayes algorithm also works well in small and complex datasets.
 So, it is also included in the list.

 ​
-2. The dataset is unbalanced and it will create a bias model if an algorithm is trained using this raw dataset.
+2. The dataset is unbalanced and it will create a bias model if an algorithm is trained using this raw dataset

     APPROACHES:
     Two possible approaches arises while dealing with unbalanced dataset

      -To select the significance features first and handle the unbalanced data(oversampling in this case)